foxy-rs/foxy/README.md

 }
 ```

-## ⚠️ This project is still very much a WIP. ⚠️

-I am only one student, after all.

-## `foxy` is a simple engine backbone and graphics renderer.
+## `foxy` is a simple engine backbone and graphics renderer

-The main goal of `foxy` is to be a simple, easy-to-use API.
-While high-performance is obviously a secondary goal, ease of implementation, with regards to the internal framework and the external API, are primary.
+The main goal of `foxy` is to be a simple, easy-to-use API. ⚠️ This project is still very much a WIP; I am only one student, after all. ⚠️While high-performance is obviously a secondary goal, ease of implementation, with regards to the internal framework and the external API, are primary.
 It will be using Vulkan to allow for hardware raytracing.
 The window currently uses `foxy_window` to create a Win32 desktop window.

 There are **3** primary threads in `foxy`: